 7. People upload pictures to your page.

 People gravitate towards businesses that look like fun.
 Asking customers to post photos of themselves using your products is free advertising for your business.
 They feel like part of the business, others are encouraged to try your services; you don’t have to do the work.
 It’s a win-win situation.

 These are just some of the ways Facebook can help your business.
 There are more advanced (and paid) options that work well too, such as targeted ads and marketing, but you don’t have to start at the top to see the rewards.

 Bottom Line: You don’t have to become a geek to gain customers from Facebook.
 If you can check your email, you can do this.
 And in business, is there anything better than free advertising?

 How do you use Facebook for your business?

-facebook sign up, should i sign up for facebook, sign up for facebook, reasons why i should have a facebook, sign up facebook, arguments for facebook, reasons why i should get a facebook, reasons why you should have a facebook, reasons why you should get a facebook, reasons to sign up for Facebook
+facebook sign up, should i sign up for facebook, arguments for facebook, sign up for facebook, reasons why i should have a facebook, sign up facebook, reasons why i should get a facebook, why sign up for facebook, why should i sign up for facebook, reasons why you should have a facebook